-From experience we expected the plate covers to become effective only at a steep angle, well beyond that found in most red light cameras.
-Although a 35-degree camera angle is seldom encountered, it was included in the test to give the covers the best chance of success.
+From experience we expected the plate covers to become effective only at steep angles well beyond those used by red light cameras.
+Regardless, we measured their effectiveness at 35 degrees to give them the best chance of success.

 Some of these license plate covers can be spotted from a distance and during the year-long evaluation, our testers were pulled over three times by curious officers.
-One, an unamused Arizona Highway Patrol trooper, wasted no words, "Your choice: either take it off or I'll cite you for an obscured plate," he growled.
+One, an Arizona State trooper, wasted no words, "Your choice: either take it off or I'll cite you for an obscured plate."